Summary

-Catalyst Pharmaceuticals (NASDAQ:NASDAQ:CPRX) specializes in therapy for LEMS, or Lambert-Eaton Myasthenic Syndrome.
+Catalyst Pharmaceuticals (NASDAQ:NASDAQ:NASDAQ:CPRX) specializes in therapy for LEMS, or Lambert-Eaton Myasthenic Syndrome.
 The stock price has been on a roll this year, regularly hitting new 52-week highs, including $17.21 on September 13, 2022.
 On September 12, 2022, it was added to the S&P SmallCap 600.
 In this article, I will look at Catalyst's products, pipeline, revenue, and profits to determine if the company is still a good bet for long-term investors at the current price.

 Catalyst Pharmaceuticals Q2 2022 results were released on August 9, 2022.
 Revenue was $53 million, up 47% from $36 million in Q2 2021.
 Net income also grew rapidly to $21.6 million, up 77% from 12.2 million a year earlier.
 The resulting EPS was $0.20.
 On a non-GAAP basis, net income was $30.3 million, or $0.28 per diluted share.
 The company had $220 million in cash and equivalents, with no long-term debt.
 In short, it is in great shape financially.